imvedanshmehra/React-Typescript-Todo-app/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+It is built with React-Typescript and can save all the todos into local storage so you can see them even after refresh.

 ## Available Scripts

 In the project directory, you can run:

+### `npm i`

+Installs all the required dependies for this project.

 ### `npm start`